smsaboor/indian_state_picker/README.md

 ![Vertical Ruler](./v_ruler.gif) ![Horizontal Ruler](./h_ruler.gif)

-## How to use Indian States Picker with dialog widget or dropdown widgets.
+## How to use Indian States Picker with dialog widget or dropdown widget.

 This example demonstrates how to implement Indian State Picker dropdown and dialog using the indian_state_picker package.
 The picker allows users to search, select, and view detailed information about Indian